ractivejs/component-spec/README.md

 By itself, Ractive doesn't know what to do with a component file - you have to use a *component loader*.
 This is because the mechanism for turning a component file into an object that can be passed to `Ractive.extend()` differs from one environment to the next.

 In the example above, we used `Ractive.load()`, which is the easiest way to use components (it only depends on Ractive itself).
-That's fine, but it does have two drawbacks - an HTTP request needs to be made for every component file you end up using, and there's no way to *optimise* the component.
-So if you're using a build step in your app, you have some other options.
+That's totally fine, and if you're not building a complex app with many components you shouldn't worry about this too much, but it does have two drawbacks: an HTTP request needs to be made for every component file you end up using, and there's no way to *optimise* the component.
+So if you're using a build step in your app, you have some other options, listed below.

 ### Available loaders